 Although VPN usage is heavily restricted in China, it hasn’t been banned outright.
 After all, businesses use VPNs all the time so international employees can securely access a shared intranet.
 However, China only allows businesses to use approved VPNs.
 As a result, VPN apps can’t just be downloaded from stores like elsewhere in the world.

 China’s VPN laws are extremely complex and user experiences vary from one person to another.
+Nothing we’ve said should be considered legal advice.
 We strongly advise familiarizing yourself with the pertinent legislation before attempting to use a VPN when in China.